-This white paper will describe a brief history, functionality and utility of the MITRE ATT&CK framework and how it fits into the modern enterprise security environment.
-The white paper will also provide information about how, why and to what extent the ATT&CK framework is implemented in LogPoint security information and event management (SIEM) and user entity and behavior analytics (UEBA) products.
+This white paper will describe the brief history, functionality, and utility of the MITRE ATT&CK framework and how it fits into the modern enterprise security environment.
+The white paper will also provide information about how, why and to what extent the ATT&CK framework is implemented in Logpoint security information and event management (SIEM), security orchestration, automation, and response (SOAR), and user entity and behavior analytics (UEBA).